List of German women's football champions: East German champions

 Turbine Potsdam won six championships in the East Germany, making them the team with the most titles.
 The only other team to win more than one championship were the 1987 and 1988 title holders Rotation Schlema.

 Championships won by club

-Thirteen different club have won at least one women's football championship.
+Fourteen different club have won at least one women's football championship.
 SSG Bergisch Gladbach won the most titles with nine championships.
 In addition to their six all-German championships Turbine Potsdam has won six East German championships.
 Tennis Borussia Berlin finished second three times, making them the club that came in most often second without ever winning a championship.